TheSatoshiChiba/bmp_rs/README.md

 use std::fs::File;
 use bmp_rs::{
     Result,
-    BMPDecorder,
+    Decoder,
 };

 struct ImageDecoder {
-    // your builder type that is able to construct an image }
+    // Your builder type that is able to construct an image }

+struct Image {
+    // Your image type that represents a bitmap
+}

-impl BMPDecoder for ImageDecoder {
+impl Decoder for ImageDecoder {
-    type TResult = MyImageType; // Your image type
+    type TResult = Image; // Your image type

     fn set_size( &mut self, width: u32, height: u32 ) {
         // Set image size